GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

   - SpringBoot
 ---

+This
+- straight-to-the-point
+- no-bullshit
+- all-the-other-articles-out-there-are-too-verbose-and-they-dont-get-to-the-point

-In this **straight-to-the-point - (no bullshit)** article we will illustrate this repository [https://github.com/GaetanoPiazzolla/spring-boot-patch](https://github.com/GaetanoPiazzolla/spring-boot-patch) in which
+article illustrates this repository [https://github.com/GaetanoPiazzolla/spring-boot-patch](https://github.com/GaetanoPiazzolla/spring-boot-patch) in which

 [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) is applied to JPA entities a Spring Boot Application.

-This approach is designed to be generic, reusable, and optimized, so it shoult be easy to apply to any **spring-boot** and **jpa** based project.
+This approach is designed to be generic, reusable, and optimized, so it should be easy to apply to any **spring-boot** and **jpa** based project.
 If not please drop me a message, I'll send you a PIZZA instead.

 ![intro-image](https://repository-images.githubusercontent.com/861001541/e1bacbba-e8e9-4817-8818-e5d5347c8ec4)